CREATE TABLE

 • COMPRESSLEVEL

 Specifies the compression level of the table data.
 It determines the compression ratio and time.
 This divides a compression level into sublevels, providing you with more choices for compression rate and duration.
 As the value becomes greater, the compression rate becomes higher and duration longer at the same compression level.
-The parameter is only valid for column-store table.
+The parameter is only valid for column-store tables.

 • MAX_BATCHROW